The Miniature Schnauzer is a small German breed. They are well known for their wiry coats and thick whiskers.

 No matter how cute the puppy looks, you still need to research the breeder and the dog’s lineage.
 Given the potential health risks, it may save you money and heartache down the line.

 Pups are usually available at about eight weeks old.
+You can find out about their development stages here.

 Caring for a Mini Schnauzer puppy is a big responsibility.
 But we have some great guides to help you with all aspects of puppy care and training.